moehriegitt/vastringify/README.md

 - for strings, the width counts the number of characters that are printed, before encoding them in the output encoding.
 This includes all characters needed for quotation.

-- If no format specifier is found, values are printed at the end of the format string in default notation (as if printed with ~s).

 ## Restrictions